-Chipotle Virginia customer tested positive for Norovirus: official
+Chipotle shares fall on Norovirus, rodent incidents

-BOSTON (Reuters) - Testing has confirmed Norovirus in a customer who ate at the Virginia Chipotle Mexican Grill Inc restaurant that was briefly closed earlier this week following multiple reports of diners falling ill, a county health department official said on Thursday.
+BOSTON (Reuters) - Chipotle Mexican Grill Inc (CMG.N) shares fell 4.5 percent on Thursday after testing confirmed Norovirus in a customer who ate at the one of the chain's Virginia restaurants and a video of rodents crawling on the floor of a Dallas shop went viral.

-Shares of the burrito chain, which has been under a microscope since it was linked to a string of food safety lapses in 2015, were down 2.7 percent at $362.75 at midday on Thursday.
+Shares of the burrito chain, which has been under a microscope since it was linked to a string of food safety lapses in 2015, lost $16.78 to close at $365.05 on Thursday.

 Chipotle has worked to win back customers and rebuild the reputation of the once-high flying chain, whose stock traded well above $700 before it was connected to E. coli, Salmonella and Norovirus outbreaks in 2015.

-Stool sample tests from the diner who ate at the Chipotle in Sterling, Virginia, late last week were positive for Norovirus, said Victor Avitto, environmental health supervisor for the Loudoun County Public Health Department, which has jurisdiction over the restaurant on Tripleseven Road in Sterling.
+Testing confirmed Norovirus in one customer who ate at the Virginia Chipotle restaurant that was briefly closed earlier this week following reports of diners falling ill, said Victor Avitto, environmental health supervisor for the Loudoun County Public Health Department, which has jurisdiction over the restaurant.

 Chipotle closed the restaurant on Monday and reopened it on Wednesday, following a deep cleaning.
-News of the outbreak came after diners reported symptoms on iwaspoisoned.com, a crowd-sourced website.
+News of the outbreak came after more than 100 diners reported symptoms on iwaspoisoned.com, a crowd-sourced website.

 Chipotle expected the confirmation, since the symptoms described by customers of the Sterling restaurant were consistent with Norovirus, spokesman Chris Arnold said.